ayastha/hello-world/README.md

 # hello-world
 hey homos!
- i am crap at introductins so i will pass)
+ i am crap at introductiOns so i will pass)